campbelltaylor32/campbelltaylor32/README.md

 ## About Me

-Hello I'm Campbell Taylor, a passionate data enthusiast with a strong background in statistics and a keen interest in applying data science to various fields, especially sports.
+Hello I'm Campbell Taylor, a data scientist with a strong background in statistics and a keen interest in applying data science to various fields, especially sports.
 Here's a bit about my journey:

 - **Education**:
   - Graduated from The Ohio State University with a degree in Statistics.